 Postgraduate from BITS, Pilani, I have 10+ years of software development experience including product development and customer implementations.

 I started my career with Wipro Technologies in Bangalore, moving to Massachusetts, US in 2008.
 In 2010 I changed gears from software development/support to product development lead by joining Estuate Inc and working as IBM Archiving Product Development Lead for PeopleSoft.

 Since then I have done multiple customer implementations, and demos as Software Implementer.

 Having donned various technical roles I wanted to move to business role and felt the need for an MBA.

-Part time MBA gives me flexibility to pursue MBA while continuing to work.
-This would reduce impact of financial burden.
-Also it gives me a chance to implement my learning’s at work place.
+Part time MBA gives me the flexibility to pursue MBA while continuing to work.
+This would reduce the impact of financial burden.
+Also it gives me a chance to implement my learnings at work place.

 I decided that if I cannot formulate an approach in 30 seconds I would guess and move to next question.